sass-eyeglass/eyeglass-spriting/README.md

 sprite-url($sprite-map);
 ```

-Generates the sprite map image, and returns the path to the constructed sprite map image.
+Generates the sprite map image if sprite sources or layout style has been modified, and returns the path to the constructed sprite map image.

 For example,